MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-who-can-schedule-meetings.md

 The following meeting policy settings determine whether users can start and schedule meetings in Teams.

-- [Meet now in channels](meeting-policies-in-teams-general.md#meet-now-in-channels): Controls whether a user can start an impromptu meeting in a channel.
+- **Meet now in channels**: Controls whether a user can start an impromptu meeting in a channel.
-- [Channel meeting scheduling](meeting-policies-in-teams-general.md#channel-meeting-scheduling): Controls whether a user can schedule a meeting in a channel.
+- **Channel meeting scheduling**: Controls whether a user can schedule a meeting in a channel.
-- [Private meeting scheduling](meeting-policies-in-teams-general.md#private-meeting-scheduling): Controls whether a user can schedule a private meeting in Teams.
+- **Private meeting scheduling**: Controls whether a user can schedule a private meeting in Teams.
 A meeting is private when it's not published to a channel in a team.
-- [Outlook add in](meeting-policies-in-teams-general.md#outlook-add-in): Controls whether a user can schedule a private meeting from Outlook.
+- **Outlook add in**: Controls whether a user can schedule a private meeting from Outlook.
 A meeting is private when it's not published to a channel in a team.
-- [Meet now in private meetings](meeting-policies-in-teams-general.md#meet-now-in-private-meetings): Controls whether a user can start an impromptu private meeting.
+- **Meet now in private meetings**: Controls whether a user can start an impromptu private meeting.

 By default, these settings are on.
 When any of these settings are turned off, any user who's assigned the policy will not be able to start or schedule new meetings of that type.
 The meeting join links and conference IDs of all existing meetings of that type that the user had previously started or scheduled will not be functional.
 When a user tries to join the meeting through an inactive join link or by phone, they'll get a message that says the meeting is no longer available.